-The Company holds a variety of derivative financial instruments for risk management and investment purposes.
+The Company purchases a variety of derivative financial instruments for risk management and investment purposes.
 The Company recognizes all derivatives as either assets or liabilities at fair value as prescribed in ASC Topic 815, Derivatives and Hedging.
 Gains and losses on derivatives are recorded in Investment income, net on the Statements of Operations and Comprehensive Earnings (Loss).

 Alternative investments consist of investments in real estate, private equity and hedge funds that are either carried on the equity method of accounting as prescribed in ASC Topic 323, Investments, Equity Method and Joint Ventures, or in limited instances are consolidated variable interest entities ("VIEs"), as prescribed in ASC Topic 810, Consolidation.
 The Company follows ASC Topic 970, Real Estate, General, in accounting for its Real Estate investments.
 For investments in Private Equity and Hedge Funds, the Company follows accounting as prescribed in ASC Topic 323, Investments, Equity Method and Joint Ventures.
-The Company records the activity of its alternative investments generally on a one-quarter lag or less, due to the timing of receipt of financial information from the fund managers.
-At December 31, the Company's alternative investments are generally reported at the Company's proportional interest in the fund as of September 30, on a fair value basis consistent with the underlying fund's method of accounting, except where more current information is available, adjusted for contributions and distributions through December 31.
+The Company records the activity of its private equity and real estate investments generally on a one-quarter lag or less and hedge fund investments generally on a one month lag or less, based upon the availability of fund financial information.
+At December 31, the Company's alternative investments are generally reported at the Company's proportional interest per the reporting lag, on a fair value basis consistent with the underlying fund's method of accounting, adjusted for contributions and distributions through December 31.